Hyundai Kona Hybrid SUV review

 Hyundai has quietly dropped the diesel version from the Kona range, so fuel conscious buyers will be particularly interested in the Kona Hybrid.
 That's thanks to an economy figure of up to 56.5mpg, placing it a few rungs above the standard petrol models.
 It's not quite as clean as the Hyundai Kona Electric, of course, but that car is also quite a bit more expensive and has been tricky to get hold of due to long waiting lists.

-CO2 emissions of around 120g/km also make the Kona Hybrid a desirable model for company-car drivers, with lower Benefit-in-Kind liability than most petrol rivals like the SEAT Arona.
+CO2 emissions of around 112-115g/km also make the Kona Hybrid a desirable model for company-car drivers, with lower Benefit-in-Kind liability than most petrol rivals like the SEAT Arona.
 However, this figure is well above the 75g/km threshold for free entry into the London Congestion Charge zone.

 Engines, drive & performance

 With 139bhp and 265Nm of torque from its 1.6-litre petrol engine and electric motor, the Kona Hybrid looks reasonably powerful on paper.
 Despite this, it can feel somewhat sluggish, with bursts of acceleration met with a drone from the petrol engine as the dual-clutch gearbox shifts down to increase revs.
-Largely because of its manual gearbox, the 1.0-litre petrol feels more engaging when you're pressing on.
-Fairly lifeless steering also discourages driving the Kona Hybrid for fun.

 Interior & comfort

 The Kona Hybrid might be closely based on the standard car but there are some changes inside.
 White trim now surrounds the gear selector and air vents but more significantly, Hyundai has updated the infotainment system.
 The brand's latest setup has a 10.25-inch touchscreen, serving up a wider aspect ratio that can show more information at once.
 A split-screen mode can simultaneously show your directions and media, for example, and the graphics and user interface are clear and logical.
+For the facelifted car, every version now gets a digital instrument cluster as well.

 Practicality & boot space